syrop/syrop.github.io/_posts/2018-12-25-lifecycle-aware-rx-subscriptions.markdown

 In the above code there is one global `subscribe` function that takes in a `lifecycle` instance and a lambda expression as parameters.

-It then creates the subscription by calling the original `subscribe` fuctnion form RxJava, and calls a private extenstion method `observeLifecycle` on it to react to lifecycle events.
+It then creates the subscription by calling the original `subscribe` function form RxJava, and calls a private extenstion method `observeLifecycle` on it to react to lifecycle events.

-The method `observeLifecycle`, in turn, creates an instance of a class extending `LifecycleObserver`, which is here called `RxLifecycleObserver`, and passes `lifecycle` itself to it, as well as the `subscription` created in the previous step.
+The method `observeLifecycle`, in turn, creates an instance of a class extending `LifecycleObserver`, which is here called `RxLifecycleObserver`, and passes to it the `subscription` created in the previous step.

-Then, the `RxLifecycleObserver` in its own constructon remembers the initial state the lifecycle is in to compare it with subsequent states.

-When the state becomes **less than** the initial state, (for example when `Activity#onStop() onStop` was called if the initial state was `CREATED`, or when `Activity#onPause() onPause` was called if the initial state was `STARTED`), the subscription is automatically disposed.
+When the state becomes `DESTROYED`, the subscription is automatically disposed.

+CAUTION: Do not dispose subscription when your activity or fragment is paused (as opposed to destroyed).
+Fragments become paused when you show permission-request dialog.
+(Example: when you request location permission afted displaying a map).
+You probably do not want to prematurely dispose your subscriptions.

+If you are sure your subscription must be disposed when the lifecycle enters a state that is even one grade lower than when the subscription was created, you can use the following code:

+{% highlight kotlin %}

+@Suppress("unused")
+@OnLifecycleEvent(Lifecycle.Event.ON_ANY)
+private fun onEvent() {
+    if (!lifecycle.currentState.isAtLeast(initialState)) {
+        subscription.dispose()
+    }
+}

+{% endhighlight %}

 ## Calling